FREQUENTLY ASKED QUESTIONS

 Can the programme connect me to investors?

-The programme is partnering with Bangladesh Angels, the country’s first business angel network.
+The programme is well-connected with investors in Bangladesh, including, Bangladesh Angels, the country’s first business angel network.
 We cannot, however, make a guarantee of an investment.

 About key terms